javascript-me/selenium-webdriver-test/README.md

 # selenium-webdriver-test

-### Download geckodriver in below address, uzip it and add it to PATH environment variable.
+### Want to connect to Firefox?
+Download geckodriver in below address, uzip it and add it to PATH environment variable.

 https://github.com/mozilla/geckodriver/releases